⚠ Important recall information appears below.

-Rachael Ray created Nutrish by working with Ainsworth Pet Nutrition experts to develop new recipes of dog food with simple, natural ingredients inspired by her own cooking.
+Rachael Ray Nutrish got its start in 2008, when Rachael Ray — a beloved Food Network regular, daytime TV host, author and pet lover — partnered with Ainsworth Pet Nutrition to develop a high-end line of dog food and treats containing simple, natural ingredients inspired by her own cooking.

 Nutrish Quick Facts